The Concrete Hero’s Quest

 WHY ATTEND A WORKSHOP AT CONCRETE DESIGN SCHOOL?

-Join a Concrete Design School workshop and experience the difference.
+Join a Concrete Design School workshop.

 DO I NEED TO BE EXPERIENCED IN CONCRETE TO ATTEND THIS WORKSHOP?